AWCY-Arms/nfo-gen/README.txt

 ################################################################################
 #                                                                              #
 #                             AWCY?
 NFO Generator                              #
-#                  The Premium Enterprise-Grade NFO Generator                  #
+#  The Premium Triple-Distilled Enterprise-Grade NFO Generator for the Sweaty  #
+#  and Moist Yet Sophisticated Artist who needed their README done yesterday   #
 #                                    0.8.3                                     #
 #                                                                              #
 ################################################################################